On this page:

 - Wool-silk blend threads

-Needlepoint is also carried out using fibres such as metallic braid, metallic cord and raffia.
+Needlepoint is also carried out using fibers such as metallic braid, metallic cord and raffia.
 Metallic fibres are especially popular for adding a bit of shimmer on a needlepoint work consisting chiefly of non-metallic elements. e.g. for making Christmas or Yule themed images look a bit extra festive and sparkly.

 Canvas for needlepoint